Frank G. Wisner

-Frank George Wisner II (born July 2, 1938) is an American businessman and former diplomat who had served as acting United States Secretary of State for a few hours following the resignation of the previous acting United States Secretary of State Arnold Kanter at noon on January 20, 1993 until the confirmation by the United States Senate and swearing in of Warren Christopher as United States Secretary of State later that day.
-He is the son of CIA official Frank Wisner (1909–1965).
+Frank George Wisner II (July 2, 1938 – February 24, 2025) was an American businessman and diplomat who served as United States Secretary of State following the resignation of the previous acting United States Secretary of State Arnold Kanter at noon on January 20, 1993 until the confirmation by the United States Senate and swearing in of Warren Christopher as United States Secretary of State later that day.
 On January 31, 2011, he was sent to Egypt by President Barack Obama to negotiate a resolution to the popular protests against the regime that had swept the country.
 A White House spokesman said that Wisner had vast experience in the region as well as close relationships with many Egyptians in and out of government.
 The New York Times reported that he was a personal friend of former Egyptian president Hosni Mubarak.

-He works as an international-affairs advisor at the firm of Squire Patton Boggs in Washington, DC.
+Wisner worked as an international-affairs advisor at the firm of Squire Patton Boggs in Washington, D.C.

 Life and career

-Wisner was born in New York on July 2, 1938.
-He joined the State Department as a Foreign Service Officer in December 1961.
+Wisner was born in New York City on July 2, 1938, the son of Mary Knowles Fritchey, a philanthropist, and CIA official Frank Wisner (1909–1965).
+He joined the United States Department of State as a Foreign Service Officer in December 1961.

 He was assigned as a vice consul at the American Consulate General in Tangier, Morocco.
 He served as third secretary at the U.S. Embassy in Algiers, Algeria.
 In 1964 he became a rural development officer at the U.S. Embassy in Saigon, South Vietnam, for the Agency for International Development.
 He served in South Vietnam until 1969, when he returned to the State Department as officer in charge of Tunisian affairs.
 From 1971 to 1973, he was first secretary at the U.S. Embassy in Tunis, Tunisia, and following that, from 1973 to 1974, he was first secretary at the U.S. Embassy in Dacca, Bangladesh.
 From 1974 to 1975, he was Director of the Office of Plans and Management in the Bureau of Public Affairs and in late 1975 became Deputy Director of the President's Indo-China Task Force in the Department.

 In 1976, at the beginning of the Carter administration, he served under Cyrus Vance as Deputy Executive Secretary of the Department of State.
-Among his overseas assignments, Wisner served as the United States Ambassador to Zambia (1979–82); Egypt (1986–91), the Philippines (1991–92), and India, 1994–97.
+Among his overseas assignments, Wisner served as the United States Ambassador to Zambia (1979–82); Egypt (1986–91), the Philippines (1991–92), and India, (1994–97).

 During his tenure in Lusaka, he played the role of point man for the Constructive Engagement policy of assistant secretary of state for African affairs Chester Crocker.
 Wisner worked well with Zambian president Kenneth Kaunda and helped to rebuild bilateral relations between Zambia and the USA after a 1980 spy scandal at the U.S. embassy in Lusaka.
 Crocker's efforts contributed to the organization and successful discussions at the February 1984 Lusaka Conference regarding conflicts in Angola and Namibia.